 He was a proud member of the Green Dog Caucus, a strong coalition of environmentally conscientious legislators in the House, and a founding member of the House Climate Caucus and he has previously been ranked the top environmental legislator in Pennsylvania by the Sierra Club’s Pennsylvania Chapter.

 Briggs has always been committed to serving his community.
 He has served as a volunteer firefighter and served on the board of directors for Big Brothers Big Sisters in Montgomery County.
 Before serving in the House, he was an advisor to then-Congressman Joe Hoeffel and state Senator Connie Williams and was the political director of the Bonner Group, a national progressive non-profit and Democratic political fundraising firm.
-He has been an associate at the law firm of Hamburg, Rubin, Mullin, Maxwell and Lupin since 2007.
+He is Of Counsel with the Montgomery County law firm, Kilkenny Law.

 Currently, Briggs serves as the vice chairman of the Valley Forge Tourism and Convention Board, a board member of the Greater Valley Forge Transportation Management Authority, the House Democratic appointee to the Board of Governors to the Pennsylvania State System of Higher Education board and also on the Pennsylvania Commission on Crime and Delinquency